Ori Yogev: Later work

-Macro Economics Doctrine
+Political views

-Yogev supports extensive scaling back and privatization of the public sector as well as the transfer of government controlled activities and assets to the private sector.
-According to this approach, the state should buy services (including social services and education) from private companies rather than provide them.
-Yogev aggressively opposes the existence of monopolies, including government monopolies, and has called for the dismantling of the Israel Lands Administration and the transfer of land in its possession to private ownership.
-In addition, the breaking of the monopoly of the largest commercial banks.
-However, he declared that even a privately owned monopoly is preferable to a government-controlled entity.
+Yogev supports extensive privatization of the public sector, as well as the transfer of government controlled activities and assets to the private sector.
+He argues that the state should buy services (including social services and education) from private companies rather than provide them.
+Yogev is strongly opposed to the existence of monopolies, including government monopolies, and has called for the dismantling of the Israel Lands Administration and the transfer of land in its possession to private ownership, as well as breaking of the monopoly of the largest commercial banks.
+However, he has said that even a privately owned monopoly is preferable to a government-controlled entity.

-Yogev was responsible for drastically cutting allowances in the first decade of the 21st century, but also for supporting the Wisconsin plan encouraging work by reducing benefits, and investment in the transportation infrastructure.
-He called for the cancellation of the collective agreements with teachers and for enabling school administrators to hire teachers with private contracts and to purchase teaching services from private companies.
-He supported the separation of water and sewage departments of local authorities, and the establishment of independent water and sewage corporations.

-Yogev is aggressively opposed to the existence of organized labor, and sees it as a burden on the economy and the leading cause of mediocrity and lack of professionalism.
-He said that there is no need for organized labor in Israel, since the state takes responsibility for maintaining the rights of employees, while the Labour Union mainly protects the major labor committees, but not workers in small companies and businesses.